 In addition, if the authorities are unable to properly verify the actual emissions, they may set a default value for each exporting country and product (except for electricity) by adding a country-specific markup (the details of which are left to the Implementing Regulation) to the average emission intensity of each exporting country.
-In the absence of credible data on the average emission intensity of the exporting country, the default value is to be set based on the average emission intensity of the production site of the lower X% of the emissions of each production process in the EU for the product (where X is defined in the Implementing Regulation).
+In the absence of credible data on the average emission intensity of the exporting country, the default value is to be set based on the average emission intensity of the production site of the lower X% of the emissions of each production process in the EU for the product (where X is to be defined in the Implementing Regulation).
 The default value is planned to be adjusted in consideration of the specific circumstances of each producing country, such as energy consumption (Article 7 of the EU CBAM Regulation, Annex IV).

 The CBAM certificate price is set on the basis of the average closing price of EU-ETS auctions in the previous week and is intended to be at the same level as the domestic regulatory carbon price.
-However, carbon prices paid outside the EU (taxes, levies, fees or emission allowances) can be deducted from the CBAM certificate price (Article 9 of the EU CBAM Regulation).
+However, carbon prices paid outside the EU (taxes, levies, fees or emission allowances) can be deducted from the amount of import levies (i.e., the number of CBAM certificates to be surrendered) (Article 9 of the EU CBAM Regulation).
 That is, the carbon price paid in the country of origin is deducted from the import levies.
 With regard to the consideration of carbon prices paid in third countries (countries of origin), the EU may conclude an agreement with third countries to take into account the carbon pricing mechanism of such third country (Article 2, Paragraph 12 of the EU CBAM Regulation).

 In addition, the CBAM is explained as an alternative measure to the free allowances and electricity cost compensation, which are existing measures to address the risk of carbon leakage under the EU-ETS.
-The amount of import levies (i.e., the number of CBAM certificates to be submitted) is planned to be adjusted to reflect the availability of free allowances.
+The amount of import levies (i.e., the number of CBAM certificates to be surrendered) is planned to be adjusted to reflect the availability of free allowances (Article 31, Paragraph 1 of the EU CBAM Regulation).
 The free allowances will be phased out from 2026 to 2034, during which time the CBAM will be phased in.
-Following comments that the reduction of the free allowances would disadvantage exports from the EU, the draft measures also contain a provision (Article 30, Paragraph 5 of the EU CBAM Regulation) requiring consideration of some WTO-consistent measures (implying some form of support for exports) in the future if exports to third countries that do not apply the EU-ETS or a similar carbon pricing mechanism are assessed as being subject to the risk of carbon leakage.
+Following comments that the reduction of the free allowances would disadvantage exports from the EU, the Regulation also contains a provision (Article 30, Paragraph 5 of the EU CBAM Regulation) requiring consideration of some WTO-consistent measures (implying some form of support for exports) in the future if exports to third countries that do not apply the EU-ETS or a similar carbon pricing mechanism are assessed as being subject to the risk of carbon leakage.

-The CBAM is scheduled to take effect from October 2023, but there is a transition period until the end of 2025.
-During the transition period, importers will not be required to pay import levies but will be required to report information such as emissions per product unit.
-Items to be reported include emissions per product unit (both direct and indirect) and carbon prices paid in exporting countries.
-The reported items could be used to consider expanding the product scope to other goods and services and to develop emission calculation methods for the operation of the system after the transition period.
+The CBAM will be implemented as a "transition period" from October 2023to the end of 2025.
+During the transition period, importers will not be required to pay import levies but will be required to submit quarterly CBAM reports beginning in January 2024, describing the amount of the subject product imported, the emissions during product manufacture (direct and some indirect emissions), and the carbon price paid in the exporting country.
+The CBAM will be reviewed during the transition period, and the reported items will be used to consider expanding the product scope to other goods and services and to develop emission calculation methods in the post-transition system.
+In January 2026, imposition of levies through the purchase of CBAM certificates is expected to begin.